 The following information is an overview of the areas that will be reviewed during the AR by a Nutrition Program Consultant from the Wisconsin Department of Public Instruction (DPI) referred to as the State Agency (SA) in this document.
 Below each section are links to additional information on the DPI website.

 - SFAs scheduled for an Administrative Review in SY 2014-15 Updated 9/30/14

 - DPI School Nutrition Team Personnel Directory

 - Site selection worksheet - Coming Soon

 - Webcasts - Preparing for your Administrative Review

 Performance Standard 1: Meal Access and Reimbursement

 This section of the AR determines if all free, reduced-price and paid meals claimed for reimbursement are served only to children eligible for free, reduced-price and paid meals, respectively; and are counted, recorded, consolidated and reported through a system which consistently yields correct claims.

-To assess the SFA’s procedures for processing applications, the SA will review the use of proper income conversion factors and income guidelines; the carryover of prior year eligibility; compliance with required timeframes for household notification(s); compliance with the independent review of applications, etc.
+To assess the SFA’s procedures for processing applications, the SA will review the use of proper income conversion factors and income guidelines; the carryover of prior year eligibility; compliance with required timeframes for household notification(s); compliance with the independent review of applications (if applicable), review of denied applications, etc.